Vis and Rāmin: Synopsis

-The story is about Vis, the daughter of Shāhrū and Kāren, the ruling family of Māh (Media) in western Iran, and Ramin (Rāmīn), the brother to Mobed Manikan, the King of Marv in northeastern Iran.
+The story is about Vis, the daughter of Shāhrū and Qārin, the ruling family of Māh (Media) in western Iran, and Ramin (Rāmīn), the brother to Mobed Manikan, the King of Marv in northeastern Iran.
 Manikan sees Shāhrū in a royal gala, wonders at her beauty, and asks her to marry him.
-She answers that she is already married, but she promises to give him her daughter if a girl is born to her.
+She answers that she is already married, but she promises to give him her daughter in marriage if a girl is born to her.

 Shāhrū gives birth to a girl and calls her Vis (or Viseh).
 She sends the infant to Khuzan to be raised by a wet-nurse who also happens to be raising Ramin, who is the same age as Vis.
 They grow up together.
 When Vis reaches adolescence, she returns to her mother, who marries Vis to her brother Viru.
 The marriage remains unconsummated because of Vis' menstruation, which by Zoroastrian law makes her unapproachable.
-Mobad Manikan finds out about the marriage celebration and sends his brother Zard to remind Shāhrū of her promise to give him Vis as his wife.
+Manikan finds out about the marriage celebration and sends his brother Zard to remind Shāhrū of her promise to give him Vis as his wife.
 Vis rejects Manikan's request and refuses to go.
 An aggrieved Manikan leads an army against Māh-abad.
-Vis's father, Qārin, is killed in the ensuing conflict, but Manikan also suffers a defeat from Viru.
-Manikan then takes his army to Gurab, where Vis is waiting the outcome of the battle.
+Vis's father, Qārin, is killed in the ensuing conflict, and Manikan also suffers a defeat at the hands of Viru.
+Manikan then takes his army to Gurab, where Vis is awaiting the outcome of the battle.
 He sends a messenger to her, offering her various privileges in return for marrying him.
 Vis rejects Manikan's offer proudly and indignantly.
-Manikan asks advice from his two brothers Zard and Ramin.
+Manikan asks advice from his two brothers - Zard and Ramin.
 Ramin, who is already in love with Vis, attempts to dissuade Manikan from trying to marry her.
-However, Manikan's brother Zard suggests bribing Shāhrū as a way of winning over Vis.
+However, Zard suggests bribing Shāhrū as a way of winning over Vis.
 Manikan sends money and jewels to Shāhrū and bribes her to gain entry to the castle.
 He then takes Vis away, much to the chagrin of Viru.

 On the journey back to Marv, Ramin catches a glimpse of Vis and is consumed with love for her, so much so that he falls off his horse and faints.
 Vis is given residence in the harem of Manikan and gifts are bestowed upon her.
 Vis's nurse also follows her to Marv, and attempts to persuade her to behave pragmatically, accept Manikan and forget Viru.
 Vis at first has a hard time accepting her fate, but eventually resigns herself to life in the harem.